 A big concern for many new moms is whether or not their baby is getting enough to eat.
 The majority of breastfeeding moms do not need to follow a special diet, but sometimes due to religious or dietary practices, changes need to be made to ensure that you are getting enough vitamin B12, iron, calcium, and vitamin D.

 Q: How do breastfeeding moms meet their nutritional needs while following a vegetarian diet?

-A: Breastfeeding Tips for Vegetarians from Amanda Schantz, clinical dietitian at Shady Grove Adventist Hospital:
+A: Breastfeeding Tips for Vegetarians from Amanda Schantz, clinical dietitian at Adventist HealthCare Shady Grove Medical Center: